michelge0/mysite/README.md

 # mysite
 A simple website displaying some of my projects.
-It's written with a Django and AWS Elastic Beanstalk backend, using the Skeleton CSS library.
+It's written with a Django and AWS Elastic Beanstalk backend, and uses the Skeleton CSS library on the frontend.

 michelge.com/main